GoDaddy or Namecheap? We suggest Namecheap for domains. Here’s Why.

 Namecheap is a quick and easy process for registering a domain name.
 You simply use the search function to find a domain name you want, select the domain name extension and then create an account so you can pay and check out.

 This is the biggest reason why I don’t like GoDaddy.
 For my long form tutorial videos on how to create a website, it’s no problem walking people through how to change the nameservers at Namecheap to that of their web host.
+It takes 3 minutes and is a simply copy and paste job.

 Domain Name Extras